-Preferred Electric Motors

-Rochester, Monroe County, New York Site No. 828106 February, 2008
+Preferred Electric Motors Site Rochester, Monroe County, New York Site No. 828106 March 2008

-SECTION 1: SUMMARY AND PURPOSE OF THE PROPOSED PLAN
+SECTION 1: SUMMARY OF THE RECORD OF DECISION

-The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), is proposing a remedy for the Preferred Electric Motors Site.
+The New York State Department of Environmental Conservation (the Department), in consultation with the New York State Department of Health (NYSDOH), has selected this remedy for the Preferred Electric Motors Site.
 The presence of hazardous waste has created significant threats to human health and/or the environment that are addressed by this proposed remedy.
 As more fully described in Sections 3 and 5 of this document, improper storage of 55 gal drums resulting in a spill and general facility operation spills have resulted in the disposal of hazardous wastes, including chlorinated chemical compounds and petroleum compounds.
 These wastes have contaminated the subsurface soils and groundwater at the site, and have resulted in: